Baitus Samee Mosque (Houston)

+History

 It was conceived in the 1980s by Mirza Tahir Ahmad, fourth caliph of the Ahmadiyya faith, as one of five large mosque construction projects to be built in major United States cities, along with ones in Los Angeles, Chicago, and Washington, D.C.
 It is a leading mosque of Ahmadiyya in the United States.

 It is a 6,500 sqft mosque constructed for $1.5 million on a 5.5 acre site.
 Dedicated in March 2004, it has capacity for 1,000 worshippers, and was the result of "nearly 20 years of work by 500 members from Pakistan, Bangladesh, India, Nigeria and other countries", of a group which previously met in a community center.
 The mosque was built in stages, with its foundation laid in 1998 and with the congregation moving in during 2001.
 Houston mayor Bill White "thanked the Ahmadis for their part in enriching the community" and proclaimed March 27, 2004 to be "Ahmadiyya Muslim Community Day".

 The mosque has been a leader in interfaith dialogue and salient in the news: